NACHIKETABHORANIYA/DESKTOP-NOTIFIER/README.md

     I have uploaded brief video of running program but pop-up notifications are not visible in this video.
-However it will give give notifications when you actually run this code.Use of each library is written in comment above perticular line
+However it will give notifications when you actually run this code.Use of each function is written in comment above perticular line

 THANK YOU.....